 These ideas slowly got me thinking about living with less.

-In time, I realized that chasing these material possessions was only going to complicate my life.
+In time, I realised that chasing these material possessions was only going to complicate my life.
 So I started cutting back on things and living a life with less.

 I was going to start a blog about tiny houses.
 But finding these houses and getting permission to take photos was too complicated.
 So I had another idea: home improvement.